Specially Designated Terrorist

-The U.S. government began to impose economic sanctions against international terrorists in 1995.
-On January 25, 1995, Hamas and Hezbollah were listed as SDTs.
-Mousa Abu Marzook was added in August 1995, Osama bin Laden was added in 1998, and on December 4, 2001, the Holy Land Foundation was also designated.
+Mousa Abu Marzook was added in August 1995.
+On August 20, 1998, President Clinton expanded the list by Executive Order 13099.
+Osama bin Laden was added in 1998, and on December 4, 2001, the Holy Land Foundation was also designated.
 On February 28, 2006, Sami Al-Arian signed a plea agreement in which he agreed to plead guilty to one count of conspiracy to contribute services to or for the benefit of the Palestinian Islamic Jihad, a SDT organization, in violation of 18 U.S.C. § 371; he was sentenced to 57 months in prison.
 Ziyad al-Nakhalah, the leader of the Palestinian Islamic Jihad, was designated a SDT in January 2014.

 The SDT list appears in the Federal Register, which is updated regularly.

 Consequences

 All of the assets of all SDTs were frozen.
 In addition, transfers of "funds, goods, or services" to SDTs were prohibited.
 Also, any U.S. entity that holds any funds in which any interest is held in an SDT was required under the law to report its interest to appropriate U.S. authorities.
 The sanctions apply to any entity "owned or controlled by", or acting on behalf of, an SDT.
 They also apply to foreign branches of U.S. entities, but not to subsidiaries formed under non-U.S. law.